Welcome to today's edition of the Rush 24-7 Podcast.

 Alternatives are not the answer, particularly now.

-You go to a gas station where there's no regular Senator, and you tell the people who have to buy premium unleaded or super high test unleaded.
+You go to a gas station where there's no regular senator and you tell the people who have to buy premium unleaded or super high-test unleaded.

 Go there and tell them your solution.

-Go leave the economic club of Florida and go out to the gas pumps and tell people they shouldn't be driving the cars they're driving.
+Go leave the Economic Club of Florida and go out to the gas pumps and tell people they shouldn't be driving the cars they're driving.

-They ought to be driving hybrids, and then they'll tell you what difference would it make today, Senator.
+And then they'll tell you, what difference would it make today, Senator?

-It's just it's unfathomable.
+It's just, it's unfathomable.

-You know, you sometimes you think that the people uh that are in elected positions and have had previously held uh high esteem jobs are maybe a little smarter than the rest of us, but more and more you learn that they're not as smart, and that that's one of the problems.
+You know, sometimes you think that the people that are in elected positions and have had previously held high-esteemed jobs are maybe a little smarter than the rest of us.

-Nelson then said, he stifled offshore drilling in the past by mounting a filibuster on energy legislation.
+Nelson then said he stifled offshore drilling in the past by mounting a filibuster on energy legislation.

-But he he said that oil lobbyists now plan to attach a drilling authorization amendment to a tax bill that's not subject to filibuster.
+But he said that oil lobbyists now plan to attach a drilling authorization amendment to a tax bill that's not subject to filibuster.

-But Nelson said I've got an ace up my sleeve in dealing with the Interior Department and the oil companies.
+But Nelson said, I've got an ace up my sleeve in dealing with the Interior Department and the oil companies.

-He said they're absolutely hellbent that they're going to drill off our coast.
+He said they're absolutely hell-bent that they're going to drill off our coast.

 They hatched a plan to attach a drilling amendment to a fiscal bill that cannot be filibustered, but Nelson said he will use military needs for jet training and naval firing ranges to head off such an amendment.